Sky High (2020 film)

-Sky High (Hasta el cielo) is a 2020 Spanish crime thriller film directed by Daniel Calparsoro, starring Miguel Herrán, Luis Tosar, Carolina Yuste, Patricia Vico, Fernando Cayo, Richard Holmes, Asia Ortega, Ayax Pedrosa and Dollar Selmouni.
+Sky High (Hasta el cielo) is a 2020 Spanish crime thriller film directed by Daniel Calparsoro from a screenplay by Jorge Guerricaechevarría which stars Miguel Herrán, Luis Tosar, Carolina Yuste, Patricia Vico, Fernando Cayo, Richard Holmes, Asia Ortega, Ayax Pedrosa, and Dollar Selmouni.

 Plot

 The plot follows the progression in the criminal career of Ángel, a young man from the Madrid suburbs, after he meets Estrella in a club.
+It depicts misadventures of a gang of petty criminals after the real estate crash.

 Cast

 Production

-Produced by Vaca Films, with additional participation from RTVE, Movistar+, Telemadrid, Canal+ and Netflix and support from ICAA and Programa Media.
+Sky High was produced by Vaca Films, with additional participation from RTVE, Movistar+, Telemadrid, Canal+ and Netflix and support from ICAA and Programa Media.
 The film had a €4 million budget.
 Universal Pictures International Spain was the distributor of the film.
-The film was directed by Daniel Calparsoro whereas the screenplay was authored by Jorge Guerricaechevarría.
+The film was directed by Daniel Calparsoro and the screenplay authored by Jorge Guerricaechevarría.

-The eight-week long filming started by September 2019 in Madrid.
+The eight-week long filming started in September 2019 in Madrid.
 Shooting locations included Madrid, Valencia and Ibiza.

 Release

-The film was presented at the 23rd Málaga Spanish Film Festival (FMCE) on 22 August 2020.

-The film was theatrically released in Spain on 18 December 2020.
+The film was presented at the 23rd Málaga Spanish Film Festival (FMCE) on 22 August 2020, and theatrically released in Spain on 18 December 2020.